open-ephys/gui-docs/source/FAQ/index.rst

 **I love using open-source tools, but I'm not a developer myself.
 How can I contribute?**

 First and foremost, simply using the GUI is extremely helpful.
 Feedback about bugs and feature requests helps guide our development process and makes the software better for everyone.
-If you subscribe to our `forum <https://groups.google.com/g/open-ephys>`__, we'll send out requests to help test out new features prior to each release.
+If you subscribe to our `forum <https://groups.google.com/g/open-ephys>`__, you'll receive requests to help test out new features prior to each release.

 If you know someone with software engineering skills, you can advocate for them to be able to spend a portion of their time working on the GUI.
 We are more than happy to suggest projects and supervise developers along the way.